strangerstudios/pmpro-strong-passwords/readme.txt

 Please post support topics to [https://www.paidmembershipspro.com](https://www.paidmembershipspro.com)

 == Changelog ==
+= 0.4 =
+* BUG FIX: Fixed an issue where site's running PHP 5.6 would fatal error.
+This uses a custom password checker for sites on PHP 5.6.
+Recommended PHP version is 7.2+

 = 0.3 =
 * BUG FIX: Fixed bug where a warning was shown if the $post global was empty.
 (Thanks, Mirco Babini)
 * ENHANCEMENT: Updated to use the same "Zxcvbn" library that core WordPress and PMPro use for checking password strength.